z669016/mybooks/README.md

 ensured to be unmodifiable.

-Initially a ```MimeTypes``` class was used as a wrapper around a ```Set<MimeType>``` but this didn't add any value, so it was removed in favour of a more consist implementation.
+Initially a ```MimeTypes``` class was used as a wrapper around a ```Set<MimeType>``` but this didn't add any value, so it was removed in favor of a more consist implementation.

 The domain model is unit tested using hard-coded test data.